hotteano/intro-to-tcs-zh-cn/src/chapter_3.md

 In an AON-CIRC program this will correspond to the line that stores in a variable the `AND` of two previously-computed variables.

 ::: { .pause }
-This proof of [slcircuitequivthm](){.ref} is simple at heart, but all the details it contains can make it a little cumbersome to read.
+This proof of [slcircuitequivthm]() is simple at heart, but all the details it contains can make it a little cumbersome to read.
 You might be better off trying to work it out yourself before reading it.
-Our  [GitHub repository](https://github.com/boazbk/tcscode)  contains a  "proof by Python" of [slcircuitequivthm](){.ref}: implementation of functions `circuit2prog` and `prog2circuits` mapping Boolean circuits to AON-CIRC programs and vice versa.
+Our  [GitHub repository](https://github.com/boazbk/tcscode)  contains a  "proof by Python" of [slcircuitequivthm](): implementation of functions `circuit2prog` and `prog2circuits` mapping Boolean circuits to AON-CIRC programs and vice versa.
 :::